 - Deba – for cutting through fish skins and bones; a heftier and thicker kind of knife; blade length ranges between 4-10 inches

 The Mercer Japanese-style Pointed Sashimi Knife is of the yanagi kind.
-This Sashimi knife is a wonderful and inexpensive knife to have around in any household.
+This best sushi knife under 100 is a wonderful and inexpensive knife to have around in any household.
 It’s a functional sashimi knife to meet your daily needs in the kitchen!

 This Mercer knife Features